lemonyte/deta-status/readme.md

 # Deta Status

+> [!IMPORTANT]
-> :warning: This status page was created for Deta Cloud, a service which no longer exists as of June 1, 2023.
+> This status page was created for Deta Cloud, a service which no longer exists as of June 1, 2023.

 Service uptime tracker for [Deta Cloud](https://deta.sh/).